 “The Watchmaker’s Son” and Other Clocks

 Jeremy Irons’s Adrian Veidt tells his servants that he has written a play called “The Watchmaker’s Son.”
-Those who know the source will recognize the reference to Jon Osterman, the son of a watchmaker, and the man who would become Dr. Manhattan.
-There are multiple allusions to clocks throughout the episode, a visual motif in the books too, which referenced the actual Doomsday Clock that warns us how close we are to nuclear annihilation.
+Those who know the source will recognize the reference to Jon Osterman, the son of a watchmaker and the man who would become Doctor Manhattan.
+There are multiple allusions to clocks throughout the episode, a visual motif in the books, too, which referenced the actual Doomsday Clock that warns us how close we are to nuclear annihilation.
 A bloody version of that clock was on the cover of the final issue.